pes18fan/zen/DOCUMENTATION.md

 - `floor(x)`: Find the largest integer less than `x`.
 - `ceil(x)`: Find the smallest integer greater than `x`.
 - `round(x)`: Round `x` to the nearest integer.
-- `abs(x)`: Find the absolute value of a real number or the magnitude of a complex number.
 - `parse(s)`: Attempt to parse a string `s` into a floating point number.

 #### complex